hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `lun` - (Required) The lun is used to uniquely identify each data disk.
 If attaching multiple disks, each should have a distinct lun.
 The value must be between 0 and 63, inclusive.

 * `caching` - (Optional) Values are: "none" - The caching mode for the disk is not enabled. "readOnly" - The caching mode for the disk is read only. "readWrite" - The caching mode for the disk is read and write.
-The default value for caching is `ReadOnly`.
 For information about the caching options see: <https://blogs.msdn.microsoft.com/windowsazurestorage/2012/06/27/exploring-windows-azure-drives-disks-and-images/>.
 Possible values are `None`, `ReadOnly` and `ReadWrite`.
 Defaults to `ReadOnly`.

 * `disk_size_gb` - (Required) The initial disk size in GB when creating new data disk.

 * `storage_account_type` - (Optional) The storage account type to be used for the data disk.
-If omitted, the default is "Standard_LRS".
-Values are: "Standard_LRS" - The data disk should use standard locally redundant storage.
-"Premium_LRS" - The data disk should use premium locally redundant storage.
+Values are: Possible values are `Standard_LRS` - The data disk should use standard locally redundant storage. `Premium_LRS` - The data disk should use premium locally redundant storage.
 Defaults to `Standard_LRS`.

 ---